arturvt/kalah-game/README.md

 ### The game service

-This service is responsible to deal with any controller request.
-All reques
+This service is responsible to handle all controller requests and return a DTO.
+Game service i also responsible to apply rules and stones distribution among players as players doesn't know about others data.

 ### The player object